pwlmaciejewski/backbone-fsm/README.md

 1. `transition:start` event is emited
 2. `onTransitionName` callback is called (if defined).
-3. `transitions:stop` event is emited
+3. `transition:stop` event is emited

 ## Example